ros-navigation/navigation2/sphinx_doc/howtos/tunning/params/tunable-params.rst

 Local Costmap
 =================

-Hosted on the `PlannerServer` node
+Hosted on the `PlannerServer` node.

 .. code-block:: yaml